 In addition to broken homes, the Ducks are at a significant equipment and facility disadvantage.
 I never saw the Hawks practicing outside, and we have to assume that the Panthers had least a locker room for all of them to get the measles (or, Anti-Vac parents, but that’s a different issue for a different time).

-The Hawks, the bad guys, are loaded with a non-diverse team of talent, fathers with lawyers, equipment and a facility that they clearly own given the banners.
+The Hawks, the bad guys, are loaded with a non-diverse team of talent, fathers with lawyers as a personal injury defense lawyer chicago since injuries happen a lot in sports, also equipment and a facility that they clearly own given the banners.
 So, we’ve set our initial premise – it’s rich versus poor, privileged versus not.

 This is why our movie protagonists are really Gordon Bombay and Adam Banks, not Charlie Conway.
 It’s clear that Bombay and Banks are very similar: they both have had to take steps out of the upper class to join the Ducks, and they must first convince those teammates and players that they are one of them – against the 1%-ers on the Hawks – to prove it.